cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 |    55800+ | (Unassigned) | (Unassigned)                                                  |
 {: #tagvalues title='Values for Tags'}

-### Date and Time {#datetimesect}
+### String Date and Time {#stringdatetimesect}

-Protocols using tag values 0 and 1 extend the generic data model ({{cbor-data-models}}) with data items representing points in time.

 Tag value 0 is for date/time strings that follow the standard format described in {{RFC3339}}, as refined by Section 3.3 of {{RFC4287}}.

-Tag value 1 is for numerical representation of seconds relative to 1970-01-01T00:00Z in UTC time.
-(For the non-negative values that the Portable Operating System Interface (POSIX) defines, the number of seconds is counted in the same way as for POSIX "seconds since the epoch" {{TIME_T}}.)
-The tagged item can be a positive or negative integer (major types 0 and 1), or a floating-point number (major type 7 with additional information 25, 26, or 27).
-Note that the number can be negative (time before 1970-01-01T00:00Z) and, if a floating-point number, indicate fractional seconds.
+### Epoch Date and Time {#epochdatetimesect}

+Tag value 1 is for numerical representation of time in seconds relative to 1970-01-01T00:00Z UTC.
+Support for tag value 1 is optional, but if it is supported the following “must” and “should” requirements apply.

+The tagged item must be a positive integer (major type 0), negative integer (major type 1) or the simple value undef (major type 7, value 23) to indicate the time is not known.

+Positive values (major type 0 and positive floating-point numbers) must be computed according to POSIX [TIME_T].
+POSIX time is also known as UNIX Epoch time.
+Note that leap seconds are taken into account by POSIX time and this results in a 1 second discontinuity about once a year.
+32-bit integer values must be supported.
+These will cease to work in the year 2106, so 64-bit integers should also be supported.

+Negative values (major type 1 and negative floating-point numbers) are computed by “best practice” as determined by the implementor since there is no standard for count-of-seconds time encoding before 1970-01-01T00:00Z UTC time.

+When encoding, positive integer time values must be supported.
+The time value must always be encoded as short as possible.

+When decoding, positive integer time values must be supported.
+All integer representations of a particular value must be supported and must be considered equal (e.g., 0x03, 0x0003 and 0x00000003 must all be decoded and are all the same time).

+Floating point time was allowed with this tag in RFC 7049.
+It is deprecated and no longer allowed for this version of CBOR.

 ### Bignums {#bignums}